glivin2/sollewittProj/README.md

 # sollewittProj
 Here im writing new instructions.
+Added more detail and made it way better or something.